 Pitch pocket for EPDM Rubber Roofs

-Pitch Pockets specially designed for EPDM Rubber roofs.
+Pitch Pockets specially designed for EPDM Rubber Roofs.
 The material used to fill theses pitch pockets has a rubberish feel and stays pliable.
 Making flat roof repairs on EPDM Roofs is common.

 Pitch pocket – foam around copper pipes causing leaks

-The foam insulation wrapped around the copper pipes are the cause of water leaking through a flat roof.
+The foam insulation wrapped around the copper pipes is the cause of water leaking through a flat roof.
 The foam breaking up is a common problem, and not everyone knows what to do in this case.